YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/COPINS.md

 exit from its wait state, or skip over an instruction.
 Note that the V7 comparison cannot be masked.

-The coprocessor is basically a 2 cycle machine that requests the bus only during odd memory cycles.
+The coprocessor is basically a 2-cycle machine that requests the bus only during odd memory cycles.
 (4 memory cycles per in)

 It has priority over the Blitter and micro.